responsive grants overview

 • A thriving nonprofit sector

-We request proposals that address one or more of the Foundation’s four strategic goals, as listed above, representing any aspect of the Evanston community including, but not limited to: arts and culture, basic human needs, community development, early childhood education/early learning, education, environment, family support/counseling, health, housing, seniors, workforce development, or youth.
-We have particular interest in work that furthers: the goals of Evanston 150, and Evanston Cradle to Career goals.
+We request proposals that address one or more of the Foundation’s three external strategic goals, as listed above, representing any aspect of the Evanston community including, but not limited to: arts and culture, basic human needs, community development, early childhood education/early learning, education, environment, family support/counseling, health, housing, seniors, workforce development, or youth.
+We have particular interest in work that advances the long-term sustainability of organizations and community efforts.

 Applicants may request amounts between $5,000-$20,000; grants may be awarded for partial or full funding of proposal request.
 For proposals under $5,000 organizations can consider applying for Rolling Grants.